EMBRYOPSIDA Pirani & Prado

-A number of monocots have broad leaf blades, petioles, the venation is reticulate, with some free vein endings, and stomata are unoriented (see Cameron & Dickison 1998).
+A number of monocots have broad leaf blades, petioles, the venation is reticulate, with some free vein endings, and the stomata are unoriented (see Cameron & Dickison 1998).
 Indeed, net venation may have arisen at least 26 times in monocots (see above: Givnish et al. 2005, 2006b: see above).
 The plants are often vines/lianes (Smilax, [Liliales], Dioscorea [Dioscoreales]) and/or plants which live in shady habits for at least parts of their lives (Trillium [Liliales]).
-Thus the leaf blades of Hosta and that of Orontium may not be equivalent in other than a functional sense (Troll 1955).
-Indeed, monocot leaves that have petioles and a blade that is net-veined in fact are not particularly similar morphologically - taxa with such leaves include Smilax, Trillium (both Liliales), Dioscorea (Dioscoreales), etc. Some kind of central vein is common in monocots, or there may be a few strong veins diverging from the base (Doyle et al. 2008, which see for further details of the venation of monocot leaves, etc.).
-Thus members of Zingiberales typically have a well-developed midrib from which numerous closely parallel veins leave, either proceeding straight to the margin, as in Musa, or taking a more arcuate path.
-Transverse veins joining the parallel veins are ubiquitous in monocots, and those in the broadly cordate blades of Stemona (Pandanales-Stemonaceae), the dozen or so main veins leaving from the base are particularly conspicuously connected by closely paralel transverse veins, but transverse veins are ubiquitous in monocots.
+Thus the leaf blades of Hosta and Orontium are similar only in a functional sense (Troll 1955).
+Some kind of midrib/central vein is common, or there may be a few strong veins diverging from the base (Doyle et al. 2008, which see for further details of the venation of monocot leaves, etc.).
+Members of Zingiberales typically have a well-developed midrib from which numerous closely parallel veins leave, either proceeding straight to the margin, as in Musa, or taking a more arcuate path.
+Transverse veins joining the parallel veins are ubiquitous in monocots, and those in the broadly cordate blades of Stemona (Pandanales-Stemonaceae) are particularly conspicuous.

 Truly compound leaves are rare in monocots - Zamioculcas, Anthurium and a few species of Dioscorea are examples - but cell death may result in the leaves appearing to be compound (a few Araceae) or having distinctive perforations (some Araceae and Aponogetonaceae).
 In palms, a process related to abscission causes the leaf blade to become dissected and appear compound (Nowak et al. 2007, 2008).